SmartPlastic/Docs/docs/content/home/team.rst

 Their fellows
 -------------

-**And who else?** Well, right now we are pretty lonely here.
+**And who else?** Currently we are glad to have Justus Bendel, Mattis Thiesen and Dominik Paczulla with us.
 If you want to start working with us, contact us as described in `this article <https://smartplastic.readthedocs.io/en/latest/content/home/jointstafftraining.html>`__.